William Hurt, the Oscar-winning actor, has died aged 71

-William Hurt, the actor best known for his Oscar-winning role in Kiss of the Spider Woman and later for his role as Thaddeus "Thunderbolt" Ross in the Marvel movies, has died aged 71.
+William Hurt, the actor best known for his Oscar-winning role in Kiss of the Spider Woman and for playing Thaddeus "Thunderbolt" Ross in the Marvel movies, has died aged 71.

 Hurt was nominated for a total of four Oscars, including two lead actor nods for Broadcast News and Children of a Lesser God.
 He also picked up a supporting actor nomination for A History of Violence, in which he had less than 10 minutes of screentime.